 Your bones play an important role in your health, providing structure, protecting organs, supporting muscles, and storing calcium.
 As you age, your bone health becomes an important component of your overall health.

-“Osteoporosis and degenerative joint disease are among the most common bone health issues seniors face,” says Barry Veazey, MD, an orthopedic surgeon at CHI St. Joseph Health Orthopaedic Associates.
+“Osteoporosis and degenerative joint disease are among the most common bone health issues seniors face,” says Barry Veazey, MD, an orthopedic surgeon at St. Joseph Health Orthopaedic Associates.
 The good news is there are steps you can take now toward prevention.

 Why Bone Health is Important